mclainv/RobobotRPGWeb/MILESTONE_04.md

 Description of research topics above with points
 ---
 4 points - authentication with passport, discord, express cookies, mongodb, etc. The user stays authenticated for some amount of time after logging in.
 4 points - NextJS, JSX components, SASS as well.
 I used an entirely new setup than I was used to.
 It was incredibly rewarding.
+I also started using Typescript which made things a lot less confusing when I was creating the API.
+It didn't make much difference when creating the web client.
 2 points - Separating express web api from web client, complex routes.
 This completed changed the way I was coding web projects.

 Links to github line number(s) for research topics described above (one link per line)